NickatETH/Decentralized_mCPP/README.md

 1. **Distributed centroid Voronoi partitioning**: Divides the workspace evenly among UAVs while accounting for their relative capabilities
 2. **Spanning Tree Coverage (STC)**: Generates efficient coverage paths within each partition
 3. **Communication Radius estimation**: Uses GHS algorithm to create a minimum spanning tree (MST) to estimate the required communication range.
-4. **Bayesian Optimization**: Optimizes starting positions and seeds to minimize both energy consumption and communication radius
+4. **Distributed Bayesian Optimization via Thompson Sampling**: Optimizes starting positions and seeds to minimize both energy consumption and communication radius

 The system is implemented as a distributed multi-agent ROS2 application where each UAV operates independently while maintaining network connectivity.

-## Key Components

 ## Results